Stars (professional wrestling): Under Hanan's leadership (2025–present)

-On May 11, FWC (Koguma and Hazuki) left the unit due to Iwatani's departure and wanting to go worldwide, thus leaving only 3 members left of the unit.
-Hanan would also announce that she would be taking the lead of the unit, having been in the unit since the beginning.
-On June 14, Yuria Hime announced she would tag with Kohgo for the New Blood Tag Team Championships on June 4.
+On May 11, 2025, FWC teamed with the unit members for the last time against God’s Eye, winning the match.
+After the bout, FWC officially left the unit due to the unit leader departure and to pursue new worldwide opportunities.

 New Blood series (2022–present)

 Various of the unit's members often compete in the New Blood series of events.
 At Stardom New Blood 6 on December 16, 2022, Momo Kohgo, Saya Iida and Hanan fell short to God's Eye (Mirai, Tomoka Inaba and Nanami).

 At Stardom New Blood 7 on January 20, 2023, Momo Kohgo teamed up with Momoka Hanazono in a losing effort against Mai Sakurai and Chanyota, and wing★gori (Hanan and Iida) fell short against Ami Sourei and Nanami in the quarterfinals of the inaugural New Blood Tag Team Championship.
 At Stardom New Blood Premium on March 25, 2023, Hanan teamed up with Hina to defeat stablemates Momo Kohgo and Saya Iida, and the team of YoungOED (Rina and Ruaka).
 At Stardom New Blood 8 on May 12, 2023, Hanan teamed up with Hina and wrestled Tomoka Inaba and Azusa Inaba into a time-limit draw.
 At Stardom New Blood 9 on Hanan and Saya Iida defeated Kohaku and Ruaka.
 At Stardom New Blood 10 on August 18, 2023, Hanan teamed up with Hina in a losing effort against Suzu Suzuki and Mei Seira, and Saya Iida fell short to Nanae Takahashi.
 At Stardom New Blood 11 on September 29, wing★gori became the New Blood Tag Team Champions by defeating Bloody Fate.
 At Stardom New Blood West 1 on November 17, 2023, Saya Iida defeated Mai Sakurai and Hanan wrestled Mei Seira into a time-limit draw.
 At Stardom New Blood 12 on December 25, 2023, Hanan and Saya Iida defeated Reiwa Tokyo Towers (Ami Sohrei and Lady C) to retain the New Blood Tag Team Championship.